gtuzi/intro_2_rl/approximate_methods/eligibility_traces/README.md

 [Sutton & Barto RL Book]: http://incompleteideas.net/book/RLbook2020.pdf

 # Eligibility Traces

+A cleaner rendering of the formulas is located [here](summary.ipynb)

 Eligibility traces (ET)s unify and generalize TD and Monte Carlo methods.
 When TD methods are augmented with ETs, they produce a family of methods spanning